af83/in-da-house/README.md

 ```

 That's all, yet that's mandatory, in-da-house won't create the user input element.
 Why ?
-Because most of the time the user input will come with additionnal classes, a value coming from a database, and would be much more handily rendered by a framework related templating system.
+Because most of the time the user input will come with additionnal classes, a value from a database, etc...
+All this is much more handily rendered by a framework related templating system.

 Also, have a look at the HTML snippets in *test/fixtures*, to get a better glimpse of what the library expects and is capable of.